What is leptospirosis?

 Leptospirosis is a bacterial disease of humans and animals.
 It is caused by Leptospira bacteria that are excreted in urine

-from infected animals including rats, cattle, pigs and dogs.
+from infected animals including mice, rats, cattle, pigs and dogs.

 What are the symptoms?